 Those who may not be familiar with previous years of the F-150 engine were not having consistent reliability and were plagued with many issues.
 Once the EcoBoost came into play, the overall reliability improved.
 However, there were still issues needing to be worked out, which would eventually happen over time, especially after the remodel in 2017.

 What Years Were the Most Unreliable?

 The 2011, 2013, and 2015-year models tended to be the most unreliable and have more problems.
 In the 2011 model, there were nine individual issues cited related to the engine.
 Some of those problems included stalling and loss of power.
-These issues required some update and modifications to calibration to rectify those problems.
+These issues required some updates and calibration of the PCM to rectify those problems.

 Concerning the problems for 2013 and 2015, the valve cover adapter tended to cause the issue in most cases and was an easy repair.
 Some had smoke coming from the exhaust system.
 I didn’t notice any smoke when doing my 2015 Ford Escape SE review (that particular vehicle had the EcoBoost), and I didn’t even know that the problem existed at the time.